omicron-b/custom-filters/README.md

 # custom-filters
-Custom filters for Ublock Origin
+Custom filters for UBlock Origin and Pi-hole